ABRM2002/Basic-Network-Security-Analysis/README.md

 ## Objective:-

 The Basic Network Security Analysis is a guided project offered by coursera which guided me effectively to use Wireshark-a useful tool for capturing and analyzing network traffic.
-The course covers both encrypted and unencrypted protocols, including RADIUS, HTTP, DNS, Telnet, HTTPS, and SSH.
+The course covers both encrypted and unencrypted protocols, including **RADIUS, HTTP, DNS, Telnet, HTTPS, and SSH**.
 Generating traffic for these protocols and gaining hands-on experience capturing and decrypting HTTPS traffic using a pre-master secret key.
 This project aims to enhance my understanding of network traffic analysis and secure communications.

 ## Skills Learned:-